Isidore Newman

 Fate: Captured, deported to Germany, executed

-Although he must have felt drained by the last eight months, he immediately volunteered for a second mission.
+Although he must have felt drained by the last eight months, Newman immediately volunteered for a second mission.
 Buckmaster agreed to send him to a new circuit but his flight was postponed at the end of December due to bad weather, and a wireless refresher course was arranged for him instead.
 In fact it wasn't until July 1943 that he left for France again, this time to join the SALESMAN network in Rouen and Le Havre, arriving by Lysander at a landing ground near Tours.

 The department of Seine-Maritime was heavily garrisoned, but SALESMAN made effective use of the arms it was now beginning to receive: in September it sank an 800-ton minesweeper, and wrecked a local power station the following month.
 The circuit's security was excellent but Gestapo agents soon began flowing into the area, and German radio direction-finding teams came very close to hunting down Newman, even deducing the times of his transmission schedules.
 He was forced to stop work altogether for six weeks, in case they got any closer.

-The evidence gathered by Liewer and Szabo suggests that he gave away the locations of his safe houses almost immediately - the six families who had sheltered him were taken away the next day - and although Malraux had initially been beaten, neither man was tortured (after being released, Desvaux was allowed to visit them three times a week at the Palais de Justice and reported that both were in good health).
-In April they were moved to Compiègne camp; a week later a bus took them to Paris, first to the Gestapo prison at Place des Etats-Unis, then Fresnes prison.
-The captured agents who boarded it along the way included BUTLER's organiser Jean Bouguennec, and his wireless operator Marcel Rousset; Canadian agents Frank Pickersgill and John Macalister, and arms instructor George McBain (ARCHDEACON); PROSPER's Gilbert Norman, 'limping terribly' according to Rousset after being shot during a recent escape attempt; John Young (ACROBAT); and Edward Wilkinson (PRIVET).
+In April Newman and Malraux were moved to Compiègne camp; a week later a bus took them to Paris, first to the Gestapo prison at Place des Etats-Unis, then Fresnes prison.
+The captured agents who boarded it along the way included BUTLER's organiser Jean Bouguennec and his wireless operator Marcel Rousset; Canadian agents Frank Pickersgill and John Macalister of the doomed ARCHDEACON network, and arms instructor George McBain; PROSPER's Gilbert Norman, 'limping terribly' according to Rousset after being shot during a recent escape attempt; wireless operator John Young, of John Starr's ACROBAT; and Edward Wilkinson, organiser of PRIVET.